 Jam in the Van

 Jam in the Van, a humble solar-powered mobile recording studio, has become a familiar venue to more than 1,000 bands in the United States and 200,000 YouTube viewers all over the world.
 Artists give passionate and unforgettably fun live performances in the cramped but bright and eclectic interior of the van.
-Just take a look at The Orwells’ performance of “Halloween All Year” to get a feel.
+Just take a look at Shannon and The Clams’ performance of “Ozma” to get a feel.

 Imagine experiencing your favorite artist performing live in a high production lounge without any elbows or bodies sardined next to you.
 With Live Lounge, you can achieve that, but virtually.
 Every performance on BBC Radio 1’s show is filled with high energy, fun and immense talent.
 Check out the party that is Arcade Fire’s performance of “Everything Now” and you will learn to appreciate their music in a whole new way.

 NPR’s affiliate radio station, KCRW is home to one of Los Angeles’ signature music programs, Morning Becomes Eclectic.
 This program, hosted by Jason Bentley, gives you the scoop on new music, new artists as well as live performances and interviews.
 Many artists have performed their entire albums live on the set.
 Morning Becomes Eclectic is a treat because you can watch your favorite artists perform their whole album from beginning to end with stunning studio-quality recording.
 Thundercat’s performance of “Them Changes” will give you a taste of the quality production and intimacy of each session.